bkg2018/MLMD/docs/4-Directives.md

 In the escaped text, directives and variables are ignored and text is copied as-is in the generated files.

-In Markdown syntax, text can also be escaped by surrounding it with single or multiple back-ticks `.!``, code fences ````.!` or double quotes `"`.
-MLMD will respect these Markdown escaping and forward the escaped text with its escape markers into generated files while ignoring any variables and directives in it.
-The difference with MLMD escaping directives is that these last directives `.!`will not be written and only the escaped text will.
+In Markdown syntax, text can also be escaped by surrounding it with single or multiple back-ticks, code fences, or double quotes.
+MLMD will respect these Markdown escaping conventions and forward the escaped text into generated files while ignoring any variables and directives in it.
+The difference with the MLMD `.!` directive is that `.!` itself will not be written to the output, while Markdown's own escape markers (back-ticks, fences, quotes) are kept in the generated text, since the Markdown renderer needs them too.

+> Don't confuse `.!text.!` (escape) with `.!((text.))` (the short alias for `.ignore((`, described
+> earlier).
+They look almost identical but do opposite things: `.!text.!` keeps the text, unexpanded
+> and verbatim, in every generated file; `.!((text.))` deletes the text from every generated file.
+> A stray extra `(` or a missing one silently switches between "keep as-is" and "delete" with no
+> warning.
+When in doubt, prefer writing out `.ignore((` in full instead of the `.!((` alias.

 ## IV-10) Examples<A id="a67"></A>